 About 6 months ago the teen arrived home from school clutching a letter which was promptly handed to me.
 Now this in itself is extraordinary as school letters often remain crumpled and unloved at the bottom of his school bag.
 And judging by the hopefulness spreading across his face, it was something he desperately wanted to do.

 The letter was from the Geography department about an October trip to Iceland.
 A beautiful country where he would experience Plate Tectonics and Glaciation, all supporting his learning towards his GCSE Geography exam next year.
-And yes my husband and myself were very jealous of this amazing opportunity.… Continue reading
+And yes my husband and myself were very … Continue reading

 This past fortnight has been a funny old mixture.
 Ranging from the normal everyday activities such as work, school and clubs.
 To the pure excitement of school trips, pancakes and secondary school decisions.

 At 12.10am on Wednesday morning I read two words ‘Place Offered’.
 Yes the 1st March was High School decision day.
 And even though I was 99.9% sure that Katie would be allocated a place at her brother’s school, it was still nice to get the confirmation.
-I was a mixture of nerves and excitement logging onto the website, not helped by the fact I had to reset my password at midnight.… Continue reading
+I was a mixture of nerves and excitement logging onto the website, not helped by the fact I had to … Continue reading